Philadelphia Ranked 20th Best City To Celebrate 4th Of July, WalletHub Report Finds

 The top three cities to celebrate Independence Day were New York, San Francisco and Chicago.

-To view the full list, click here.MORE NEWS: 76ers, Devils CEO Scott O'Neil Resigns After 8 Years Leading Harris Blitzer Sports & Entertainment
+To view the full list, click here.MORE NEWS: Federal Unemployment Benefits Ending Early In Some States

 By Digital Content Producer Tom Ignudo